erikdubois/Arc-Theme-Colora/README.md

 **0. Get the source**

-If you want to install the latest version from git, clone the repository with
+Get the latest version from git, clone the repository with

-    git clone https://github.com/erikdubois/arc-theme-colora --depth 1 && cd arc-theme-colora
+    git clone https://github.com/horst3180/arc-theme --depth 1 && cd arc-theme

 **1. Change the colour**